Obruchevichthys

-Obruchevichthys is an extinct genus of tetrapod from Latvia during the Late Devonian.
+Obruchevichthys is an extinct genus of stem-tetrapod from Latvia during the Late Devonian.
 When the jawbone, the only known fossil of this creature, was uncovered in Latvia, it was mistaken as a lobe-fin fish.
 However, when it was analyzed, it proved to hold many similarities to Elginerpeton, from Scotland.
 It was then declared belonging to the earliest group of tetrapods.